Really Love (film): Production

 Really Love is director Angel Kristi Williams' feature film debut and Felicia Pride's debut screenplay.
 The two met through a mutual friend, after which Pride showed Williams the Really Love screenplay and invited her to direct the project.

 Williams stated that she was inspired by films including In the Mood For Love, Blue Valentine, and Love Jones.
 The production designer was Nathan Parker and the cinematographer was Shawn Peters.
 It was produced and financed by Homegrown Pictures and Charles D. King's production company MACRO.
 The artwork done by Isaiah in the film was created by artists Gerald Lovell, Chanel Compton, and Ronald Jackson.

 On July 8, 2018 it was announced that Kofi Siriboe was cast in a lead role in the film.
 Uzo Aduba, Naturi Naughton, Tristan Wilds, Yootha Wong-Loi-Sing, and Jade Eshete were announced as cast members on July 26, 2018.
 Michael Ealy was announced on July 31, 2018.
 The film is one of the last projects completed by Suzzanne Douglas prior to her death in 2021.

 The film was shot beginning in July 2018 on-location in Washington, D.C., as well as in Baltimore, Williams' hometown.
 Shooting locations included the Baltimore Museum of Art, the Baltimore School for the Arts, the Parkway Theatre, Dovecote Cafe, and Williams' grandmother's home in Park Heights.

 Release

 The film was originally set to premiere at South by Southwest in March 2020.
 However, after the festival was cancelled due to the COVID-19 pandemic, it debuted at AFI's virtual film festival in October 2020.
+Really Love began streaming on Netflix on August 25, 2021.

 Soundtrack

 The official soundtrack with an original jazz score composed by Khari Mateen was released on September 17, 2021.
 Screenwriter Felicia Pride said the soundtrack's ambiance was influenced by tracks like "Sumthin Sumthin (Mellosmoothe)" by Maxwell from the film Love Jones.
 Ari Lennox, Kamasi Washington, Christian Scott aTunde Adjuah, and others appear in Really Love.

-Really Love began streaming on Netflix on August 25, 2021.

 Reception

+Really Love received positive reception.
 On the review aggregator website Rotten Tomatoes, 86% of 7 critics' reviews are positive, with an average rating of 6.8/10.